alexseitsinger/package-controller/README.md

 ## Description

-A package that handles the packaging of packages
+A package that manages packages

 ## Installation